infinitered/ignite/docs/Setting-up-monorepo.md

 ## Use case

-In a monorepo setup, multiple apps often share common functionality.
-For example, a mobile app (React Native) and a web app (React).
-This guide demonstrates how to set up and use shared utilities within a monorepo.
-For instance, if you have several apps that need to validate user inputs like email addresses, passwords, or text fields, you can create a single validation utility that can be reused across all your apps.
+In a monorepo setup, multiple applications, such as a mobile app (using React Native) and a web app (using React), can share common functionalities.
+This guide will walk you through the process of setting up and utilizing shared utilities within a monorepo.
+For instance, if you have several apps that need to share an ESLint configuration or UI components, you can create reusable packages that can be integrated across all your applications.

 :::info